 Comments and feedback from listeners are always welcome!

-If you enjoy listening to the podcast, do share on social media and/or consider leaving a review or rating on iTunes.
-With 300,000+ podcasts competing for ears, we rely on listeners to help us reach a wider audience.
+If you enjoy listening to the podcast, please do share it on social media (we’re @TargetsPodcast on Twitter) and/or consider leaving a review or rating on iTunes.
+With 400,000+ podcasts competing for ears, we rely on listeners to help us reach a wider audience.

 Novel Targets – Science worth your time by YFacio